 We have maintained a diligent workforce by implementing the above practices.
-In FY2021, our employee yearly turnover was 21% as compared to FY2020 of 19%.
-We aim to achieve an employee turnover of less than 15% in the forthcoming year.
+In FY2022, our employee yearly turnover was 28% as compared to FY2021 of 21% due to manpower shortages arising from tight labour market conditions.
+We aim to achieve an employee turnover of less than 29% in the forthcoming year.